10thrangerregiment-dev/M224A1-60mm-Handheld-Mortar/README.md

 At 800 m in a 10 m/s crosswind that is about 7 m of hold.
 Add roughly half again when firing above 1,200 mils, the longer time of flight gives the wind more to work with.

 **Dispersion.** Rounds land within roughly **0.8% of range** of the aim point.
-WP shares HE ballistics, so one card covers both cartridges.
+WP shares HE ballistics, so one card covers both shells.

 ## Safety Notes